1Birdo/BotnetGoV2/README.md

-# 🔱 BotnetGoV2
+# BotnetGoV2

-Welcome to BotnetGo!
-Just A secure Command & Control (C&C) system designed for network testing and resilience testing.
-It's built to be scalable, secure, and easy to use.
+A Command & Control (C&C) system for network testing and resilience evaluation.
+The system is built for scalability, security, and operational efficiency.

-**⚠️ Disclaimer:** This tool is intended for educational and authorized security testing purposes only.
-Unauthorized use is strictly prohibited.
+**Disclaimer:** This tool is for educational and authorized security testing only.
+Unauthorized use is prohibited.

-## 🖥️ C2 Closeups
+## C2 Screenshots
 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/9108315d-bfde-43be-bdd7-a563299db175" width="100%"/></td>